ClusterWS/ClusterWS/README.md

 # ClusterWS (Node Cluster WebSocket)

+*To create this library I was inspired by [SocketCluster](https://github.com/SocketCluster/socketcluster)*

 This is a **Beta Version** that is why library may lack some important feathers :) .
 You can see main changes in [HERE](./information/CHANGELOG.md).

 ClusterWS - minimalistic node js http and real-time library which allows easily scale WebSocket([uWS](https://github.com/uNetworking/uWebSockets)- one of the fastest WebSocket libraries) between node clusters and utilize all available CPU